-The Socialist Union of Britain is an independent Socialist State in Western Europe.
+The Socialist Federal Republic of Britain is an independent Socialist state located off the northwestern coast of the European mainland.
 Britain is known regionwide for their semi-powerful Navy on the planet below, and for being very socialist.

 Lying on the north-western coast of the European mainland, it consists of the island of Great Britain and includes a large number of smaller outlying islands.
-The Union of Britain is completely surrounded by the Atlantic Ocean, with the North Sea to its east, the English Channel to its south, and the Celtic Sea to its south-west, and as such borders no other sovereign states.
+SFR Britain is completely surrounded by the Atlantic Ocean, with the North Sea to its east, the English Channel to its south, and the Celtic Sea to its south-west, and as such borders no other sovereign states.

-Today, SFR Britain is a federal republic ruled by an Admiral who is also Chief of the Army.
-It is a regional nobody in the Communist Bloc with a sub-par economy.
+Today, SFR Britain is a federal republic ruled by a Chairman who is also Chief of the Army.
+It is a regional nobody in The Internationale with a sub-par economy.